SPaulusOfficial/sfdc-meta-tiger/README.md

 This feature has the responsibility of deploying to any Salesforce environment, it allows various types of deploy's.

+<h3>Continuous integration / Continuous delivery Command</h3>

+This feature has the responsibility of deploying to any Salesforce environment, it allows various types of deploy's.

 <h3>Configuration Meta Tiger (For Dev's)</h3>

 Install  Visual Studio Code.<br />